 The best places to stay in Charleston

 For boutique charm

-- Zero George Street has been converted from three 19th Century mansions, and has a unique, very Southern charm.
+- Zero George Street has been converted from three 19th Century mansions and has a unique, very Southern charm.
 There’s a cooking school in the sophisticated restaurant and 18 beautifully furnished rooms and suites.

 - Wentworth Mansion is a Golden Age mansion with marble floors, vaulted ceilings and some very nice antiques.
 There’s a spa, places for your pet and a complimentary breakfast.

-- The John Rutledge House Inn is a historical townhouse converted to a 19 room hotel with large, light, elaborate rooms - some with Italian fireplaces - complimentary breakfast and it’s just a short stroll from the oceanfront.
+- The John Rutledge House Inn is a historical townhouse converted to a 19 room hotel with large, light, elaborate rooms - some with Italian fireplaces - complimentary breakfast and just a short stroll from the oceanfront.

 For city chic